jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

     - [x] As I read the first sentences of the sub-project planning doc, I tend to want to redescribe it, now I can put it into context.
 As I explain that context, the integrity of the planning doc seems in tact again.
     - [x] I want to keep reading over and reformulating.

-#### 2020-04-18 Done Reword The Done Encircle Language Spec Planning Docs
+#### 2020-04-18 Done Rewording The Done Encircle Language Spec Planning Docs

 - [x] Ideas document: ISNSE = Internet as a Single Computer > But why?
 Internet aS a[N] Single Entity?
 - [x] Brainstorm: Scope the Done projects?